 Travertino Collection

-At Apavisa, we have been specializing in the manufacture of rectified tiles for years, thanks to our solid commitment to design and to staying at the forefront of technological innovations.
-These tiles require a more complex manufacturing and tile-laying process than stoneware tiles, but they also allow for far more spectacular finishes in interior design projects.
+At Apavisa, we have been specializing in the manufacture of rectified porcelain tiles for years, thanks to our solid commitment to design and to staying at the forefront of technological innovations.
+These tiles require a more complex manufacturing and tile-laying process than stoneware tiles, but they also allow for far more spectacular finishes in interior design projects

 Our tile designs are increasingly more realistic.
 It does not suffice to count on state-of-the-art printing technology, since realism is also dependent on the shape of the tiles.
 If we are reproducing a material without bevel edges, then our collections must not have bevel edges either.